 What is: natural language generation (NLG)?

-Natural language generation, a field which has made great strides of late, has begun to manifest in many areas of our lives.
-From our chats with Siri, Alexa, Google Assistant, and Cortana, to our interactions with the complaint departments and tech support of our favourite brands, NLG has begun to play an increasingly important role in our lives, and this trend shows no signs of slowing down any time soon.
+You may not realize it, but NLG has begun to manifest in many areas of our lives.
+From our chats with virtual assistants like Siri and Alexa, to our interactions with the chatbots and tech support of our favorite brands, NLG has begun to play an increasingly important role in our typical day.

 So what exactly is natural language generation?